bramley/phplist-plugin-segment/README.md

 Requires php version 5.3.0 or later.
 Please check your php version before installing the plugin, otherwise phplist will fail (probably a white page).

-Requires the Common Plugin version 2015-03-23 or later to be installed.
-You should install or upgrade to the latest version.
+Requires the Common Plugin version 3 to be installed.
+You should install, or upgrade to, the latest version.
 See <https://github.com/bramley/phplist-plugin-common>

 ### Set the plugin directory ###
 The default plugin directory is `plugins` within the admin directory.